Salt and Sanctuary

 Game added by krisko6.

 PS Vita added by mars_rulez.
-Xbox One, Linux, Macintosh added by Rik Hideto.
+Linux, Xbox One, Macintosh added by Rik Hideto.
 Nintendo Switch added by Kam1Kaz3NL77.

 Additional contributors: Rik Hideto, Kam1Kaz3NL77.